aleksandrmalinoko/votingApp/README.md

-# example-voting-app-kubernetes-v2
+# example-voting-app-kubernetes

-This is based on the original [example-voting-app](https://github.com/dockersamples/example-voting-app) from docker-examples(https://github.com/dockersamples)

-modified to work on Kubernetes
+This is my education project